Rusty Joiner: Early life and education

-Born in Montgomery, Alabama, and raised in Atlanta, Georgia, Joiner attended Georgia Southern University, where he was a successful athlete, cheerleader, and gymnast for four years.
-He was also a former gym instructor.
+Born in Montgomery, Alabama, and raised in Atlanta, Georgia, Joiner attended Georgia Southern University, where he was a successful athlete and cheerleader for four years.
+He is also a former gym instructor.

 Career

+Modelling

 He was discovered by a model scout in Atlanta and spent the next several years modelling in Milan, Paris, and South America.
 He has modeled for Prada, Abercrombie and Fitch, American Eagle, Levi's and Powerade.
 Joiner won the Structure Underwear Model Search, and became the official underwear model for Structure from 1998 to 2000.
 He has appeared on the covers and pages of Vanity Fair, Cosmopolitan, Rolling Stone, and Men's Fitness.
 The February 2005 Men's Fitness cover was his eleventh for the magazine in five years.

 Joiner also appeared in RuPaul's video Looking Good, Feeling Gorgeous.

+Acting and Film Production

-He has also appeared as "Blade" in Dodgeball: A True Underdog Story (2004), and in Russell Mulcahy's Resident Evil: Extinction (2007).
+He has appeared as "Blade" with Ben Stiller and Vince Vaughn in Dodgeball: A True Underdog Story (2004), and in Russell Mulcahy's Resident Evil: Extinction (2007) with Milla Jovovich.